 While conversions and sales are important,

-branding your company is equally important.
+having this quick guide to business branding is equally important.

 A bad first impression is no impression at all, and poor branding is the equivalent of wearing a T-shirt and cargo pants to an important meeting.